-- 1. Exposure to basic research methods
+- 1. Competence in qualitative and quantitative research literature and methods

 - 2. Identification of a dissertation topic

 - 3. Presentation of a prospectus

 In order to progress through these stages, doctoral students are required to take a sequence of doctoral seminars at the 5500, 6500, 7500, and 8900 levels.
 Students begin to take these courses when they have reached approximately 45-50 points in the program and after they have been taking courses at Teachers College for a minimum of one year.
 After that, doctoral students are required to register for and attend doctoral seminars every semester.

-Doctoral students are required to demonstrate research preparedness in a substantive area by passing the research paper at the 5500 level, the certification exam at the 6500 level, and the certification paper at the 6500 level.
-Then, as evidence that they are able to carry out original research under the guidance of a doctoral committee, language acquisition, and language pedagogy.
+Doctoral students are required to demonstrate research preparedness in a substantive area by passing the research paper at the 5500 level, the certification exams at the 6500 level, and the certification paper at the 7500 level.